martinthomson/http-request-date/draft-thomson-httpbis-date-requests.md

 --- abstract

-HTTP clients rarely make use of the Date field when making requests.
-This document describes considerations for using Date fields in requests.
-A method of correcting erroneous in Date fields that might arise from a bad clock is defined.
+HTTP clients rarely make use of the `Date` header field when making requests.
+This document describes considerations for using the `Date` header field in requests.
+A method is described for correcting erroneous in `Date` request header fields that might arise from differences in client and server clocks.
 The risks of applying that correction technique are discussed.

 --- middle